hypercore-protocol/hypercore-protocol/README.md

 The hypercore protocol uses a basic varint length prefixed format to send messages over the wire.

-All messages contains a header indicating the type and feed id, and a protobuf encoded payload.
+All messages contain a header indicating the type and feed id, and a protobuf encoded payload.

 ```
 message = header + payload